Malekitsu/Maw-Mod-MMMerge/README.md

 - Spells rework
 - Monster rework
 - Alchemy rework
-- Bolster rework
+- Bolster & Difficulty rework
 - Mechanics rework

-##GUIDE IS OUTDATED, A NEW ONE WILL COME SOON
 ## Item Rework
 - Items can now have up to 3 enchants: 2 base enchants and 1 special.
 - You will have a chance to find ancient and primordial items: